-Pair-wise analysis using data from the PROMISE and PRISM trials,^{201,202} demonstrated that women with one or more previous miscarriages and early pregnancy bleeding, twice daily dosage of 400mcg vaginal micronised progesterone increases the live birth rate compared to placebo (RR 1.08, 95% Cl 1.02 to 1.15, high-certainty evidence) 203.
-This treatment has also been shown to be cost-effective, leading to the National Institute for Health and Care Excellence committee for the guideline 'Ectopic pregnancy and miscarriage: diagnosis and initial management (NG126)' updating their guidance to recommend the use of vaginal micronised progesterone to treat women with the dual risk factors of a history of one or more previous miscarriages and early pregnancy bleeding ^{204,205}.
+Pair-wise analysis using data from the PROMISE and PRISM trials, demonstrated that women with one or more previous miscarriages and early pregnancy bleeding, twice daily dosage of 400mcg vaginal micronised progesterone increases the live birth rate compared to placebo (RR 1.08, 95% CI 1.02 to 1.15, high-certainty evidence) .
+This treatment has also been shown to be cost-effective, leading to the National Institute for Health and Care Excellence committee for the guideline 'Ectopic pregnancy and miscarriage: diagnosis and initial management (NG126)' updating their guidance to recommend the use of vaginal micronised progesterone to treat women with the dual risk factors of a history of one or more previous miscarriages and early pregnancy bleeding .

-There remains uncertainty as to how long progesterone should be taken for, and whether this treatment is of greater benefit at earlier gestations 206.
-A further double-blind placebo trial of vaginal micronised progesterone showed no benefit in women presenting with bleeding and a live intra-uterine fetus 207.
+There remains uncertainty as to how long progesterone should be taken for, and whether this treatment is of greater benefit at earlier gestations .
+A further double-blind placebo trial of vaginal micronised progesterone showed no benefit in women presenting with bleeding and a live intra-uterine fetus .
 More research is needed in this area to determine the optimal timing, dosage and formulation of progesterone for use in RM.

-Sitagliptin
+C. Sitagliptin

 Sitagliptin is an oral antidiabetic drug, classed as a dipeptidyl-peptidase IV (DPP4) inhibitor.
-In the recent "SIMPLANT" randomised-control trial, this drug was shown to increase the endometrial mesenchymal stem-like progenitor cells counts in women with RM and reduce endometrial senescence 208.
+In the recent "SIMPLANT" randomised-control trial, this drug was shown to increase the endometrial mesenchymal stem-like progenitor cells counts in women with RM and reduce endometrial senescence.
 In other words, it enhanced endometrial receptivity and plasticity.
 The trial was not powered to assess pregnancy outcomes, however.
 An adequately powered randomised control trial to evaluate sitagliptin in this cohort is warranted before this medication can be recommended for clinical use.

-- Overt hypothyroidism arising before conception or during early gestation should be treated with levothyroxine in women with RM 41.
-1C [ESHRE; Strong, 2] - There is low-quality evidence that levothyroxine treatment of women with mild-moderate SCH (4.0-10mIU/I) is associated with improved pregnancy and livebirth rates; there is insufficient evidence of benefit in women with upper normal TSH concentrations (2.5-4.0mIU/I).
-Treatment of women with upper normal TSH levels may reduce the risk of miscarriage, but the potential benefit of treatment should be balanced against the risks 111.
-[Adapted; RCOG Scientific Impact Paper 70, GDG] - If women with subclinical hypothyroidism and RM become pregnant again, TSH level should be checked in early gestation (7-9 weeks gestational age), and hypothyroidism should be treated with levothyroxine 41.
-Best practice [ESHRE; GPP] - If women with thyroid autoimmunity and RM are pregnant again, TSH level should be checked in early gestation (7-9 weeks gestational age), and hypothyroidism should be treated with levothyroxine 41.
-Best practice [ESHRE; GPP] - There is insufficient evidence to support treatment with levothyroxine in euthyroid women with thyroid antibodies and RM outside a clinical trial 41.
-2C [ESHRE; Conditional, 2] - On the basis of insufficient evidence, human chorionic gonadotrophin supplementation in pregnancy is not recommended 41.
-2C [ESHRE; Conditional, 2] - Bromocriptine treatment can be considered in women with RM and hyperprolactinemia to increase live birth rate 41.
-2C [ESHRE; Conditional, 1] - There is insufficient evidence to evaluate the effect of metformin supplementation in pregnancy to prevent a miscarriage in women with RM 35.
-1C [RCOG; C, 1++] - Vaginal progesterone may improve livebirth rate in women with one or more miscarriages and vaginal bleeding in a subsequent pregnancy 41.1B [NICE;NS, ESHRE; Strong, 3]
+- Overt hypothyroidism arising before conception or during early gestation should be treated with levothyroxine in women with RPL .
+1C [ESHRE; strong, 2]lo - There is low-quality evidence that levothyroxine treatment of women with mild-moderate SCH (4.0-10mlU/l) is associated with improved pregnancy and livebirth rates; there is insufficient evidence of benefit in women with upper normal TSH concentrations (2.5-4.0mlU/l).
+Treatment of women with upper normal TSH levels may reduce the risk of miscarriage, but the potential benefit of treatment should be balanced against the risks .
+[Adapted; RCOG Scientific Impact Paper 70, GDG] - If women with subclinical hypothyroidism and RM become pregnant again, TSH level should be checked in early gestation (7-9 weeks gestational age), and hypothyroidism should be treated with levothyroxine .
+Best practice [ESHRE; GPP] - If women with thyroid autoimmunity and RPL are pregnant again, TSH level should be checked in early gestation (7-9 weeks gestational age), and hypothyroidism should be treated with levothyroxine .
+Best practice [ESHRE; GPP] - There is insufficient evidence to support treatment with levothyroxine in euthyroid women with thyroid antibodies and RM outside a clinical trial .
+2C [ESHRE; conditional, 2] - On the basis of insufficient evidence, human chorionic gonadotrophin supplementation in pregnancy is not recommended .
+2C [ESHRE; conditional, 2] - Bromocriptine treatment can be considered in women with RM and hyperprolactinemia to increase live birth rate .
+2C [ESHRE; conditional, 1] - There is insufficient evidence to evaluate the effect of metformin supplementation in pregnancy to prevent a miscarriage in women with RM .
+1C [RCOG; C, 1++] - Vaginal progesterone may improve livebirth rate in women with one or more miscarriages and vaginal bleeding in a subsequent pregnancy .1B [NICE;NS, ESHRE; strong,3]